 Our style of worship is reverently relaxed, reflecting the variety of church backgrounds from which our congregants come.
 We tend to be open and flexible about liturgical styles, and we use inclusive language in our prayers and worship.
 We have adapted dozens of hymns (and some Beatles songs!) to welcome God in all genders and all people.

 Worship at St. Paul’s is joyful and spiritual.
-We have a consistent congregation of 50 worshippers all year round.
-On holidays, we celebrate alongside an extended community of over 100 people.
 Our musical repertoire includes a wide variety of hymns, spirituals, chants, and popular songs.
 We most often worship in our sanctuary, though on Easter morning and summer Sundays you may well find us worshipping outdoors in our Meditation garden.

 Our sermons help parishioners to understand God in the scriptures and to see God in our everyday lives.
-Once a month, the congregation has the chance to hear sermons from lay people in our community.
 Several members of the church are regular guest preachers, including a faculty member in the Department of Theology at Boston College, seminarians, and lay people.
 We have also welcomed rabbinical students from Hebrew College and leaders from the Newton Centre Minyan.

-In the middle of the service, our joyful method of exchanging Peace enhances our spirit of community.
-Many members of the close-knit congregation move into the aisle, going from pew to pew and exchanging hugs as well as handshakes.
+When we are not bound by COVID protocols, our joyful method of exchanging Peace enhances our spirit of community.
+Traditionally many members of the congregation move into the aisle, going from pew to pew and exchanging hugs as well as handshakes with every other person.
 “Peace be with you,” is our general greeting at this time.
-Members of the choir also take this opportunity to come down and greet the congregants personally and joyfully.
+For now, we greet each other with a peace sign, a slight bow, or a wave.

 The Peace is followed by announcements, of which there are usually many.
 Members of the congregation talk about upcoming projects and events ranging from sponsoring someone in the Walk for Hunger to practicing morning meditation to attending community Peace Meals in parishioners’ homes.